Weifanwu66/EGP/README.md

 │   │   ├── ...
 ```
 **BLAST Query & Analysis**
 - BLAST analysis is conducted in two stages: First, against pre-built complete genome databases to leverage high-quality genome assemblies.
-Then, against draft genome databases, which are iteratively constructed during runtime to ensure representative sampling for each genus, species, and *Salmonella enterica* serotypes group.
+Then, against draft genome databases, which are iteratively constructed during runtime to ensure representative sampling for each target group.
 - Query gene file is provided by users (supports batch processing of multiple genes).
 - Filters results by user-defined minimum identity & coverage thresholds.